 The MDA monitors Minnesota surface water and groundwater for agricultural pesticides that leach or runoff.
 Monitoring results over several years have shown that the herbicides acetochlor, alachlor, atrazine, metolachlor and metribuzin – or their breakdown products – are frequently detected in Minnesota groundwater or surface water.
 Water resource monitoring data collected by the MDA supporting these determinations can be reviewed in the MDA Water Quality Monitoring Reports.

 Based on these water quality monitoring results, the MDA is required to develop voluntary pesticide-specific Best Management Practices (BMPs) to prevent or minimize pollution, to the extent practicable, for pesticides that are commonly detected in groundwater (Minn.
 Stat.
 103H.275, subd.
 1.(a)), and may, under Minn.
 Stat.
 Chapter 18B, elect to develop water quality BMPs for other pesticides of concern.

 The MDA developed a set of core BMPs that apply to the use of all agricultural herbicides, and separate pesticide-specific BMPs for acetochlor, atrazine, metolachlor and metribuzin.
 The core BMPs include additional information and resources helpful to farmers.
 Core BMPs are considered the foundation for the herbicide-specific BMPs and are promoted statewide for all agricultural herbicide use to protect water resources.
-The BMPs were originally developed in 2004 and have been revised in later years.
-The most recent revisions occurred in 2018-2019.
+The BMPs for acetochlor were first published in 2004, updated in 2008 and revised in 2010 and 2018.